 - Vaccine that is not used by your facility cannot be redistributed.
 To reduce vaccine wastage, only order the quantity that you are sure to use.
 You can order more vaccine as needed.

-During the 2013/2014 season, four different influenza vaccine products will be distributed,
+During the 2015/2016 season, seven different influenza vaccine products will be distributed,

-- AGRIFLU® (Novartis), an unadjuvanted vaccine that is supplied in pre-filled syringes
+- AGRIFLU® (Novartis), a trivalent vaccine that is supplied in 10-dose vials

-- VAXIGRIP® (Sanofi Pasteur), an unadjuvanted vaccine that is supplied in 10-dose vials
+- FLUZONE® (Sanofi Pasteur),a quadrivalent vaccine that is supplied in 10-dose vials

-- FLUVIRAL® (GSK, Inc.), an unadjuvanted vaccine that is supplied in 10-dose vials
+- FLUVIRAL® (GSK, Inc.), a trivalent vaccine that is supplied in 10-dose vials\

-All are trivalent, split-virus, inactivated vaccines and contain the following antigens:
+Except for the Flumist®, they are all split-virus, inactivated vaccines.
+They all contain the following antigens:

 Influenza vaccine contraindications and precaution